This post is from the series Managing to Manage While Learning to Lead

 All in all, it was a peaceful meeting and we found peaceful resolution.
 But, it took some convincing on my part, not with my staff, but with those gatekeepers I had to report the incident to.
 I had to convince them that the FAQ information I was providing was consolidated from public-facing guidelines on the DoL website.
 I didn’t need to peruse through legal texts on FLSA or seek any legal support – as it was all right there in an educational format.
 I was simply acting as a facilitator to help my staff understand the information so to calm their concerns and get them refocused on their work without demeaning or disregarding them.
 Providing the factual details also lessened the likelihood of a similar concern being raised by others.

 This is one small example of the need for a strong, leadership-driven corporate culture.
-If your organization’s leaders share an attitude of ‘just get over it and do your job’ you will inevitably have more employees that feel and, potentially, act out of frustration.
+If your organization’s leaders share an attitude of ‘just get over it and do your job’ you will inevitably have more employees that act out of frustration.
 You will teach mid-level managers and customer-facing employees that disrespect, disregard, and hostility are appropriate reactions.
-You will have staff that take that same attitude and apply it toward other colleagues, subordinates, or customers, and if or when that does happen, you just might have a PR meltdown on your hands.
+You will have staff that take that same attitude toward other colleagues, subordinates, or customers, and if or when that does happen, you just might have a PR meltdown on your hands.